MARRIOTT TEE'S UP A PASS ON JOHN C. FRY - LETCHWORTH 1991

 By 1992 other talents were beginning to emerge.
 Sutton Atkins (Derby), Michael McInerney (Fenland) and Errol Spence (Northampton) to name but a few.
 Whether through his illness or simply that he was burning out, Marriott's domestic domination was on the wane.
 By the time the British Championships came around again he found himself mixing it with the rest of the pack as opposed to winding it up from the front.
 He did manage a bronze and silver on the first of two days racing but then on the second day, nothing, right up until the last event, the 20000 metres.
 The race came down to the wire and the Birmingham Wheels duo of Simon Davis and John Fry (Junior) had led out team mate Chris Stafford to try and secure him his first British title.
-As Fry moved over at the bell to let Stafford through, Marriott grabbed Stafford and hauled himself between the two Birmingham skaters and went on to win the event.
-Many onlookers felt that Marriott should have been disqualified and it didn't help matters that it was his mother who was the bend judge where the incident occurred for that particular race.
-Somebody cruelly suggested some time later to his mother that the name on the trophy that year should have been "Mrs G.Marriott" and not "T.Marriott".
-Naturally she vehemently defended the outcome.
+As Fry moved over at the bell to let Stafford through, Marriott appeared to grab Stafford and haul himself between the two Birmingham skaters and went on to win the event.
+Some onlookers felt that Marriott should have been disqualified and it didn't help matters that it was his mother was the bend judge where the incident occurred for that particular race.
 Either way, it was a last ditch attempt at winning a British title that year and Marriott succeeded.
 Nobody could take away from him his desire to win and whether fair or foul, his actions were no more than any other competitive skater would have done if the same situation were presented to them.

 On 25th July 1992 he stepped onto the road circuit in Acireale along with team mates Adrian Wordsworth and Michael McInerney for the European Relay Championship.
 Nobody envisaged that this event would be the last time they would see Tony Marriott in a British shirt.
-On his return home, aged just 22, he hung his skates up and was not seen on them again....until 1998.
+On his return home, aged just 22, he hung his skates up and was not seen on them again....until 1998 that is.